 Self-service HR portals are a boon to employee productivity, enabling them to quickly find and view their leave balance, payslips, and other HR information without having to hunt for it.
 And because you can access them on multiple channels, including mobile devices, workers can manage their HR information anytime, anywhere.

 2. Recruitment management and onboarding

-An automated recruitment process can streamline traditional hiring functions and simplify the hiring process.
+The best HRIS software automates the recruitment process, integrating with job portals and internal websites to simplify hiring.
 By integrating with job portals, internal websites, and employment-service providers, an automated recruitment process can help eliminate hiring stress.

 What happens once you have employed them?
 Here, an HRIS system comes into its own.
 The key to successful onboarding is making sure new hires are able to hit the ground running.
 An automated onboarding process using an HRIS can take care of the paperwork and notifications so that HR managers don’t have to chase down employees and managers.
 This way, the process is smoother.

 Keeping accurate employee data is essential.
 But with so many different places where this data can be stored (spreadsheets, individual documents, etc.), tracking everything can be a challenge.
 This is where HRIS software comes in handy.

 By storing all of your employee data in one central database, you can ensure that everything is always up-to-date and accurate.
 Plus, the software can communicate with other features and third-party integrations, making the job for an HR professional even easier.

 Employees can use HRIS systems to process their payroll and view their previous pay stubs.
 To calculate gross pay, these systems capture employee data, including pay rates, time data, selected benefits, and tax liabilities.
 Employees can log into the system to view their year-end tax records too.

 5. Attendance and schedule management